Lilypads/AI-Line-Follower/rqt_plugins/Readme.md

 ```
 source devel/setup.bash
 ```
-*Note make sure roscore is running on one terminal
+*Note: make sure roscore is running on one terminal

 5. Start rqt:
 ```